Best solar panels for Hot Climates in 2025: Comparison and Guide

-It is obvious to think that solar panels perform well in a sunny and hot climate as all this is related to sunlight.
+It is obvious to think that solar panels perform well in a sunny and hot climate, as all this is related to sunlight.
+But the truth is that solar panels lose efficiency in high temperatures.
+Therefore, it becomes important to choose the best solar panels if you live in regions with long summers and high temperatures.

-Our sun emits electromagnetic radiations that provide us light and heat for sustaining various life forms on the earth’s surface.
+Our sun emits electromagnetic radiations that provide us with light and heat for sustaining various life forms on the Earth’s surface.

 The internal resistance of the solar cells increases when they get hot and they become sluggish and inefficient in producing current with every degree rise in the temperature.